Summiting the Pic du Canigou with My Girls

-I now understand why the Canigou is on so many hikers’ bucket list.
+I now understand why the Canigou is on so many hikers’ wish list.
 Though this walk is not for the faint-hearted, the views at the top and the sense of achievement are amazing.
-A 1943 metal cross that inspires pagan midsummer bonfires stands proud at the top.
+A Catalan metal cross that inspires pagan midsummer bonfires stands proudly at the top.
 Down in the valley, you can see all the way down to the roofs of the city of Prades and its 10th century abbey.
 Summer days see families mingle with Catalan youth or lone Irish walkers.
-The Canigou is an experience worth experiencing and on the trail, our girls discovered a passion for mountain grasshoppers and pretty shiny rocks.
+The Canigou is an unforgettable mountain experience.

 The iconic Pic du Canigou casts a long shadow on the plains of the Roussillon and in my family, it holds a special place.
 Painted by my great-great-grand-father in the late 1800s, the Canigou was the mountain he could see from the window of his bedroom.
 Call it his big backyard.
-He hiked it countless times from the valley and took his daughter along which in the early 1900s, must have been unusual.
+He hiked it countless times from the valley and took his daughter along, which in the early 1900s, must have been unusual.
 My dad hiked it many times it as a child and then as an adult with his aunts.
-I was long due on the Canigou and was thrilled to have my girls and my husband in the adventure as well as my dad as our guide.
+I was long due on the Canigou and was thrilled to have my girls and my dad in the adventure, the latter as our guide.

-The 4-mile hike, featuring a 2,000 feet elevation gain to the 9,134 feet (2,784 meters) summit, took us just about 3 and a half hours and by the time we went down, the Mediterranean sun was blazing hot and we were happy we got an early start.
-The secret to our early start was a night at a mountain shelter called Les Cortalets.
-We arrived the previous afternoon after an atrocious 2-hour long car ride on one of the scariest tracks I’ve ever seen – potholes, blind turns over sheer drops, one-car lanes with no pullouts, rock slides.
-I see why so many hikers prefer 4×4 private taxis to make it to the shelter.
+The 4-mile hike, featuring a 2,000 feet elevation gain to the 9,134 feet (2,784 meters) summit, took us just about three and a half hours and by the time we went down, the Mediterranean sun was blazing hot and we were happy we got an early start.
+The secret to our early start was a night at a mountain refuge called Les Cortalets.
+We arrived the previous afternoon after an atrocious two-hour long car ride on one of the scariest tracks I’ve ever seen – potholes, blind turns over sheer drops, one-car lanes with no pullouts, rock slides.
+I see why so many hikers prefer 4×4 private taxis to make it to the refuge.